ivh/tmy.se/content/pages/covid19.md

 For other posts with more day-to-day updates and news see [/tag/covid19]({tag}covid19).

-Last update: 2020-03-07
+Last update: 2020-03-10

 Current assessment, moody, personal, and in very broad terms: This disease will not blow over quickly, it will impact everbody over the current months or years, until a vaccine becomes available.
 Overwhelmed health care systems will be the biggest primary problem.
+In a few weeks all countries will look like northern Italy does now; except the ones like Japan and South Korea that have reacted early and strongly.

 The graph of deceased in the ten countries or regions with the highest numbers looks like this: